HuskyHacks/the-crown-defcon615/README.md

 ## Instructions
 This entire talk is a series of Jupyter Notebooks!

+### Just browsing the GitHub repo?
+Want to check it out but don't want to download and set everything up?
+Just click on [`main.ipynb`](https://github.com/HuskyHacks/the-crown-defcon615/blob/main/main.ipynb) and the Jupyter Notebook will render in your browser through the GitHub page.
+You won't be able to run any code but you can view the notebooks that way.

+### Want to download and set it up?
-To use this repo, you can do one of two things.
+Follow the instructions in the Setup section.
+You can do one of two things:

-The Notebooks offer a guided walkthrough of Nim research, and you can simply read and interact with them entirely in Jupyter Notebooks.
+- The Notebooks offer a guided walkthrough of Nim research, and you can simply read and interact with them entirely in Jupyter Notebooks.
 Think of it like an interactive museum exhibit or science fair project!

-But if you want the most out of the material, you can set up a mini malware analysis workstation, examine the code, examine the binaries, all kinds of stuff!
+- But if you want the most out of the material, you can set up a mini malware analysis workstation, examine the code, examine the binaries, all kinds of stuff!
 It's up to you.

+## Setup

-## 🐋 Oh Snap It's Dockerized?
+### 🐋 Oh Snap It's Dockerized?
 Docker Quickstart
 For those of you who are down with the Whale:
 ```
 $ git clone https://github.com/HuskyHacks/the-crown-defcon615.git && cd the-crown-defcon615